Check out some of the guest blog posts that I've written over the years. The most recent blog posts are listed first.

 Social media is called social media for a reason — because it’s meant to be social.
 Twitter, Facebook, Instagram, etc. are all about interacting and fostering connections that could be beneficial in the future.

 (Published: September 26, 2016)

 Ooo… Top 5 tips… But there are so many… How to choose?
 Let’s focus on the most important things.
 1) Don’t rush the process.
 2) No character or scene is so sacred that it can’t find the editing-room floor.
 3) ALWAYS get another writer to read through your work, not a member of your family.
 4) During at least one of your editorial passes, read your manuscript aloud – not just part of it, but the entire thing.
 5) Don’t pay to have a first draft professionally edited.

 (Published: August 18, 2016)

 The satellite whizzes overheard, being realigned by the technician in some bunker in a secret location.
 After moments of clicking at the keyboard, a series of images flicker across the screen.
 Details of the landscape come into focus, but that detail is not enough.
 The technician taps the keyboard, clicks the mouse and the cameras on the satellite overhead zoom in.
 They’ve found him.
 They can see exactly what he’s wearing and the backpack he has slung across his shoulder.
 Oh no… The hero is now in danger.
 RUN, JASON BOURNE!
 RUN!
 While Hollywood would in reality take those zooming-in shots using a hover drone, believe it or not, the concept that the movie makers are trying to portray is very real.
 As much as you might try and hide, you can’t; the spy satellite will see you.

-Kiwi in US Writing Market (Published: April 25, 2016)
+Kiwi in US Writing Market

 New Zealand… Aotearoa, as the native Maori call it — the land of the long white cloud.
 It's a country filled with majestic beauty: a mountain range that spans the length of half the country; volcanic lakes and desert terrain; beaches within a few short minutes drive of any major metropolis; secluded forest bush that takes you back in time; and farmland everywhere you turn.
-(The original post is no longer available, but a copy of been posted on my personal blog.)
+(The original post is no longer available, but a copy has been posted on my personal blog.)

 Imagine driving through a parking garage looking for a perfect place to park.
 You find one, so you go to pull in, only to be confronted by a man in a wheelchair telling you that your perfect parking spot is actually a handicapped spot.
 You step out of your car confused.
 Where did this man come from?

 (Published: January 14, 2016)

 With the recent release of Star Wars: The Force Awakens, many YouTube videos have surfaced professing that the video’s creator has made a real lightsaber.
 However, if you watch the video, you discover that what was created was actually a glorified blowtorch, complete with the long, narrow, blue flame.